Autism Assessments for children & adolescents

 NDIS FOR AUTISM SPECTRUM DISORDER

-The National Disability Insurance Scheme (NDIS) can provide reasonable and necessary funding to support people with ASD.
+The National Disability Insurance Scheme (NDIS) can provide reasonable and necessary funding to support people with ASD not for getting the diagnosis but for managment.

 The aim is to improve a person’s independence, increase their participation in social and economic activities and develop their capacity to engage with their community.